oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - artifact_type_name: represents the mandatory artifact type the artifact definition is based upon.

-- artifact_file_URI: represents the mandatory URI string (relative or absolute) which can be used to locate the artifact’s file.
+- artifact_file_uri: represents the mandatory URI string (relative or absolute) which can be used to locate the artifact’s file.

 - artifact_repository_name: represents the optional name of the